 Freedom House Rating

-December 27, 2020 (Second round February 14, 2021)
+December 30, 2015 (Second round February 14, 2016)

 Sectarian clashes have been taking place since 2013, when Seleka (“alliance” in Sango, a local language) Muslim insurgents forced President François Bozizé (who himself had seized power in a 2003 coup) from office and installed Michel Djotodia, a Muslim and a northerner.
-CAR is more than 80 percent Christian and animist and about 10-15 percent Muslim, and southern Christians had held the presidency since independence from France in 1960.
+Because CAR is more than 80 percent Christian and animist and about 10-15 percent Muslim, southern Christians had held the presidency since independence from France in 1960.
+Therefore, having a Muslim president caused some controversy.
 In response, southern Christian militias called “anti-Balaka” (“invincible” in Sango) clashed with the government and attacked civilians.

 Following the collapse of Djotodia’s presidency less than a year after it began, a UN-backed transitional government under Catherine Samba-Panza subsequently took over until the 2015-2016 presidential election.
-After a first round with 30 candidates, former prime minister and mathematics professor Faustin-Archange Touadéra won runoff against another former prime minister, Anicet-Georges Dologuélé.
+After a first round with 30 candidates, former prime minister and mathematics professor Faustin-Archange Touadéra (sometimes called FAT) won runoff against another former prime minister, Anicet-Georges Dologuélé.

 Political parties in Central African Republic are weak – a large chunk of the National Assembly members are independents and the parties that do function tend to be vehicles for specific politicians rather than ideologies.
 Opposition party activists – and journalists who write about them – face intimidation.